LiNgOtT/raspberry-pi-cistern-gauge-level/README.md

 # Requirements

-In general, you only need all equipment from the shopping list and a web server ([Apache](https://httpd.apache.org/) w/ [PHP](http://php.net/manual/en/intro-whatis.php)).
-The web server can be installed on a separate machine or directly on the Raspberry Pi.
+In general, you only need all equipment from the shopping list and a server running [Docker Compose](https://docs.docker.com/compose/).

 If you want to use an external machine as web server, you need to set up a [FTP server](https://en.wikipedia.org/wiki/File_Transfer_Protocol) as well to upload the CSV data file to.
 A much better way is to use [RSYNC](https://en.wikipedia.org/wiki/Rsync).